Complete Guide to Threading in Lucee

 Best Practices

-• Use basic thread blocks for fire-and-forget background operations
+• Thread blocks - fire-and-forget background operations

 Additional Resources